JesseEmond/blitz-2021-chal/README.md

 static array with all the first 10000 number digits encoded as `uint32` values.
 Numbers with less than 4 digits were left padded with spaces since JSON allows whitespace between elements, but not leading zeros.

-TODO(will): cache hits analysis
+Our first hypothesis would be that such a large array would perform really bad with the CPU caches, but we thought it was worth trying anyway.
+After a lot of `cachegrind` iterations it seemed that the output values for a single challenge result were generally within a narrow enough range to mostly hit either the L1 or, at worst, the L2 cache.
+Also having the code be nearly branch-less made instruction prefetching always be on point and moving 4 digits at a time both seemed to, overall, compensate for the extra fetch time when the L1 or the L2 cache would miss.

-Finally, as a last effort, we also changed the HTTP parsing to another Ragel state machine with yet even more backed in assumptions.
-That way, the entire request for the smaller challenges can be received in one single socket read call.
+Finally, as a last effort, we also changed the HTTP parsing to another Ragel state machine with yet more backed in assumptions.
+That way, the entire request for the smaller challenges could be received in one single socket read call.
+This seemed to give us a more consistent scoring result, but didn't really appear to help with making it faster.

 One very cool idea that we [read about](https://kholdstare.github.io/technical/2020/05/26/faster-integer-parsing.html) to quickly parse the data to ints (one of our bigger bottlenecks), was the use of SIMD to parse multiple characters at